CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. Log into CheriBSD with `root` and no password.
 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

-### Run CheriQemu on a Qemu Ubuntu VM
+### Run CHERI-QEMU on a Qemu Ubuntu VM

 These setup steps require you to install dependencies with the Homebrew package manager.
-If you don't want to use Homebrew follow the steps for how to run the Ubuntu VM with [UTM](#run-cheriqemu-on-an-arm64-utm-ubuntu-vm).
+If you don't want to use Homebrew follow the steps for how to run the Ubuntu VM with [UTM](#run-CHERI-QEMU-on-an-arm64-utm-ubuntu-vm).

 1. Install Qemu with Homebrew: `brew install qemu`
 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/arm64-vm-image.zip) archive.